NCERT Solution for Class 6 Science Chapter 12 - Beyond Earth

 3. Phases of the moon:

-Question from this topic is frequently asked in exams, understand how and why the Moon changes shape also learn about the concept of one lunar month.
+Question from phases of moon topic is frequently asked in exams, understand how and why the Moon changes shape also learn about the concept of one lunar month.

 4. Relate Concepts to Real Observations: